Best of Argentina Trip

 • What you have to know about tango culture in Buenos Aires:

 Tango is, all in all, a cultural experience that’s deeply rooted in Argentine hearts.
 Where do regular people go to dance tango?
 There are an immense number of dance halls or milongas in Buenos Aires.
-Some of our favorites are La Viruta -beginners friendly- and Salon Canning -with more advanced clientele- in Palermo neighbourhood.
+Some of our favorites are La Viruta -beginner-friendly- and Salon Canning -with more advanced clientele- in the Palermo neighborhood.
 Tango has evolved a big deal in the past years, and now there are also LGBT milongas that encourage a most inclusive practice.

 • Transfer from El Calafate airport to your hotel – Day at leisure